-trunk/Identity/Themes/Motifs/THEMENAME/THEMEVERSION/Brushes |-- 1.gbr (file) <-- ~/.gimp-2.2/brushes/centos-THEMENAME-THEMEVERSION.1.gbr (link) |-- 2.gbr (file) <-- ~/.gimp-2.2/brushes/centos-THEMENAME-THEMEVERSION.2.gbr (link) '-- 3.gbr (file) <-- ~/.gimp-2.2/brushes/centos-THEMENAME-THEMEVERSION.3.gbr (link) '''
+trunk/Identity/Themes/Motifs/THEMENAME/THEMEVERSION/Brushes |-- 1.gbr (file) <-- ~/.gimp-2.2/brushes/centos-THEMENAME-THEMEVERSION-1.gbr (link) |-- 2.gbr (file) <-- ~/.gimp-2.2/brushes/centos-THEMENAME-THEMEVERSION-2.gbr (link) '-- 3.gbr (file) <-- ~/.gimp-2.2/brushes/centos-THEMENAME-THEMEVERSION-3.gbr (link) '''

-Each brush produced with GIMP has a description field associated which is shown in the Brushes panel of GIMP.
+Brushes produced with GIMP has a description field associated that is shown in the Brushes panel of GIMP.
 This description is set when the brush is created as '.xcf' file and can be updated when it is exported either to '.gbr' or '.gih' format.
-It wouldn't be too useful to have two or more brushes using the same description.
-So, in order to have unique descriptions in brushes it is required to provide them that way.
-In that sake, we use the same name schema used to name brush files as description but without including the file extension.
-This way, if we have the 'centos-flame-3.gbr' brush, its description would be centos-flame-3.
+It wouldn't be too useful to have two or more brushes using the same description so, we also make description of brush files unique, too.
+In that sake, we use the same name schema used to name brush links as description but without including the file extension (e.g., if we have the 'centos-flame-3.gbr' brush, its description would be centos-flame-3).